hreikin/hreikin.github.io/projects.md

 ---
 title: Projects
 layout: landing
-description: 'Take a look at some of my varied projects,<br />ranging from Game Design to Linux packages.'
+description: 'Take a look at some of my previous projects,<br />ranging from Game Design to Linux packages.'
 image: assets/images/jainath-ponnala-unsplash-projects-1440x575.jpg
 nav-menu: true
 ---